 Timed Area: Angel’s Landing Trail

-Reservation Cost: $6 per application (non-refundable) + additional $3 per person if you win a permit
+Reservation Cost: $6 per application (non-refundable) + an additional $3 per person if you win a permit

 Hours Required: 24 hours a day